 Lassen Volcanic National Park Overview

-The park’s namesake, Lassen Peak, last erupted in 1915 where it devastated nearby areas and deposited volcanic ash 200 feet away.
+The park’s namesake, Lassen Peak, last erupted in 1915 where it devastated nearby areas and was seen over 150 miles away.
+This was the most recent volcanic eruption in the contiguous United States until Mt.
+St Helens in 1980.

 We found Lassen Volcanic National Park to be a fantastic combination of the best parts of our Yellowstone and Grand Teton road trip we took earlier the same year without the insane crowds.